Next we have Lauren from Bookmark Lit. She selected Just Like Fate as her gust post focus.

 Summary and Review

 Caroline is at a crossroads.
 Her grandmother is sick, maybe dying.
 Like the rest of her family, Caroline’s been at Gram’s bedside since her stroke.
-With the pressure building, all Caroline wants to do is lauren1escape–both her family and the reality of Gram’s failing health.
+With the pressure building, all Caroline wants to do is escape–both her family and the reality of Gram’s failing health.
 So when Caroline’s best friend offers to take her to a party one fateful Friday night, she must choose: stay by Gram’s side, or go to the party and live her life.

 The consequence of this one decision will split Caroline’s fate into two separate paths–and she’s about to live them both.